basiljs/basiljs.github.io/reference/output/savePDF.md

 layout: entry
 title: savePDF
 codetitle: 'savePDF(file, [showOptions])'
 description: 'Exports the current document as PDF to the documents folder.
-Please note, that export options default to the last used export settings.'
+Please note that export options default to the last used export settings.'
 category: Output
-subcategory: null
+subcategory: Files
 returns:
     name: null
     description: 'The exported PDF file.'